All Products

 Precautions

--- Enable the session-level schema syntax.
+-- Enable session-level schema syntax.

--- Query 100 data records from the dwd_github_events_odps table.
+-- Query 100 records from the dwd_github_events_odps table.

-select * from bigdata_public_dataset.github_events.dwd_github_events_odps where ds='2024-05-10' limit 100;
+SELECT * FROM bigdata_public_dataset.github_events.dwd_github_events_odps WHERE ds='2024-05-10' limit 100;

 Important

-Explore GitHub public event data in MaxCompute
+Use MaxCompute to explore GitHub public event data

 Prerequisites